Amazon Connect Has No Built-In Payment Capture

 No agent-assist payment flow.
 There is no mechanism for an agent to trigger a secure payment capture mid-call while staying on the line.
 The agent either takes the card details verbally (PCI nightmare) or transfers the customer to a separate IVR (customer experience nightmare).

-Customer calls in.
-The call is routed through Amazon Connect as normal.
+The call proceeds on Amazon Connect as normal.
 The agent handles the conversation, resolves queries, and reaches the point where payment is needed.

-Transaction is processed.
-Shuttle routes the transaction to the customer's configured PSP — Stripe, Adyen, Worldpay, Checkout.com, or any of 16+ supported gateways.
+**Transaction is processed.** Shuttle routes to the configured PSP, any of 30+ supported gateways.
 Routing rules can be set by merchant, region, or failover logic.

 Multi-PSP Support

-Enterprise Amazon Connect deployments typically serve multiple business units, brands, or regions — each with their own PSP relationship.
-Shuttle supports this natively.
+Enterprise Amazon Connect deployments typically serve multiple business units, brands, or regions, each with their own PSP relationship.
+Shuttle supports this.

 With 40+ PSP integrations, you can route transactions to different gateways based on: